A general Banach-Stone type theorem and applications: Consequences

 \subsection{Groups of circle-valued functions}

 A natural question in C*-algebra theory is whether we can extend isomorphisms of unitary groups of C*-algebras to isomorphisms (or anti/conjugate-isomorphisms) of the whole C*-algebras.
-Dye proved in \cite{MR0066568} that this is always possible for continuous von Neumann factors, however this is not true in the general C*-algebraic case, even in the commutative case\footnote{Recall that the unitary group of a commutative C*-algebra $C(X)$, where $X$ is compact Hausdorff, is $C(X,\mathbb{S}^1)$.}.
+Dye proved in \cite{MR0066568} that this is always possible for continuous von Neumann factors, however this is not true in the general C*-algebraic case, even in the commutative case.
 Therefore we should consider isomorphisms between unitary groups which preserve more structure than just the product, such as an analogue to that of Theorem \ref{theoremliwong}.
+Recall that the unitary group of a commutative C*-algebra $C(X)$, where $X$ is compact Hausdorff, is $C(X,\mathbb{S}^1)$.

 \begin{theorem} Let $X$ and $Y$ be two Stone (zero-dimensional, compact Hausdorff) spaces.
-Suppose that $T:C(X,\mathbb{S}^1)\to C(Y,\mathbb{S}^1)$ is a group isomorphism such that $1\in f(X)\iff 1\in Tf(X)$.
-Then there exist a homeomorphism $\phi:Y\to X$, a finite isolated subset $F\subseteq Y$ and a continuous function $p:Y\setminus F\to\{\pm 1\}$ satisfying $Tf(y)=f(\phi(y))^{p(y)}$ for all $y\in Y\setminus F$.
+Suppose that $T\colon C(X,\mathbb{S}^1)\to C(Y,\mathbb{S}^1)$ is a group isomorphism such that $1\in f(X)\iff 1\in Tf(X)$.
+Then there exist a homeomorphism $\phi\colon Y\to X$, a finite isolated subset $F\subseteq Y$ and a continuous function $p\colon Y\setminus F\to\{\pm 1\}$ satisfying $Tf(y)=f(\phi(y))^{p(y)}$ for all $y\in Y\setminus F$.

 In particular, if $X$ (and/or $Y$) do not have isolated points then $F=\varnothing$. \end{theorem}

 The following lemma, based on \cite{MR3162258}, will be crucial to the proof of the theorem.